MicrosoftDocs/azure-dev-docs/articles/ai/keyless-connections.md

 ## Configure roles for authorization

 1. Find the [role](/azure/role-based-access-control/built-in-roles#ai--machine-learning) for your usage of Azure OpenAI.
-Depending on how you intend to set that role, you'll need either the name or ID.
+Depending on how you intend to set that role, you need either the name or ID.

     |Role name|Role ID|
     |--|--|